weShoutz/weShoutz/README.md

 ## Details about this product

-This product was bootstrapced with the T3 Stack to deliver end-to-end typesafety, a responsive design, and a seamless Oath experience.
+This product was bootstrapped with the T3 Stack to deliver end-to-end typesafety, a responsive design, and a seamless Oath experience.
 To learn more about the T3 stack, visit the [T3 Stack](https://create.t3.gg/) website.

 ## Built With